Did you have the time of your life at Leeds?

 By choosing to give regularly by direct debit, you will help us to look to the future and be bold in our approaches to the increasing demand for support and flexibility to meet students’ changing needs.
 Whether that’s to support their wellbeing, academic achievement or even career aspirations.

-You’ll join a community of almost 2,000 alumni and supporters who are behind students every step of the way.
+You’ll join a community of over 2,000 alumni and supporters who are behind students every step of the way.
 From taking up their place at Leeds, all the way through to the day they don their graduation gown and take steps into their careers.

 Memories through the decades